ethereum/ethereum-org-website/src/content/contributing/adding-exchanges/index.md

 ## What we need {#what-we-need}

 - The geographical restrictions that apply to the exchange
-- The currencies I can use to buy ETH
+- The currencies users can use to buy ETH
 - Proof that the exchange is a legitimate trading company
 - Any additional information you might have – this might be information about the company like years of operation, financial backing etc.